tachiyomiorg/website/src/help/faq/README.md

 This command enables general storage access for the app, allowing Tachiyomi to use the old general storage access interface.

 If you are using a Tachiyomi Preview or a fork, replace `eu.kanade.tachiyomi` with the corresponding fork's package name.

+## Shizuku

+### What is Shizuku?
+Shizuku is an alternative way to install extensions for Tachiyomi.
+It accesses system APIs using ADB or Root, enabling Tachiyomi to resolve issues installing with Chinese phones.
+Read more about it [here](https://shizuku.rikka.app/introduction/)

+### Do I need Shizuku?
+Only use Shizuku if you have issues installing extensions or are on a device running MIUI or another Chinese ROM.
+In the future, Shizuku may be able to install extension updates automatically.

+### How do I set Shizuku up?
+To learn how to set Shizuku up, go [here](https://shizuku.rikka.app/guide/setup/).
+Once you have set it up,  enable it in Tachiyomi by going to **More** → **Settings** → **Advanced** → **Installer**.